al102030/al102030/README.md

 # Hi there 👋 I'm Ali Darvishi
 #### Python Programmer / Data Science / Machine Learning

-I'm Ali From Persia, and I do content on Development.
-I'm Python Programmer and really like learning in the field of A.I and Machine Learning as well as work in Data mining and Data science.
-I really enjoy Flask micro web framework and backend Programming in general.
+I'm Ali, and I do content on Development.
+I'm Python Programmer and really like learning in the field of Machine Learning as well as work in Data science.
+I really enjoy Flask micro web framework and Django framework and backend Programming in general.

 ## Skills and Experience
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)